martin-ger/esp_slip_router/README.md

 CMD>reset
 ```

 Now STAs of this AP get IP adresses in the 192.168.4.0/24 network and can reach the Linux machine as "192.168.240.2".
 The AP interface is NATed, i.e. you cannot set up connections from the Linux machine to the STAs, but from STAs to Linux works.
 Useful e.g. if you want to reach an MQTT server on the Linux.
-DNS currently doesn't work here.

 The console understands the following command for the AP mode:
 - set use_ap [0|1]: selects, whether the esp_slip_router uses an STA interface (use_ap = 0, default) or an AP interface (use_ap = 1)